 In her spare time, Lewis owns a small, cosmetics/health and beauty sales business; serves as part-time secretary and Children's Church ministry Director for her church; sings in the church choir, is a grandparent reader for her grandson's classroom; a volunteer community health advocate in Lorain County, and enjoys card making, scrap booking, gardening, sewing, cooking and family time.
 Originally from Oberlin, Ohio, Lewis is also a mother of four and grandmother of two.

 David Zuckerman joined the Democracy Collaborative as a Research Associate in the beginning of 2012.
 Zuckerman is the author of Hospitals Building Healthier Communities: Embracing the Anchor Mission.
 As a researcher, his work primarily focuses on community development strategies that build wealth in low-income communities, with a specific focus on how hospitals and health systems can better support their surrounding communities .
 He has also assisted with multiple feasibility studies of anchor-led economic development projects and also serves as principal editor of the Community-Wealth.org newsletter.
 Zuckerman received both his Master of Public Policy and B.A. degree in Government and Politics from the University of Maryland, College Park.

 Keane Bhatt is the Community Development Associate at the Democracy Collaborative.
 He is an experienced activist and organizer, having worked both in the U.S. and in Latin America on a variety of campaigns and projects related to community development and social justice.
 His analysis and opinions have appeared in a range of outlets, including The Nation, NPR, St. Petersburg Times, the Providence Journal, CNN En Español, Pacifica Radio, and Truthout.

-Joe Guinan is a Senior Fellow and Co-Director of the Next System Project at the Democracy Collaborative.
+Joe Guinan is a Senior Fellow and Executive Director of the Next System Project at the Democracy Collaborative.
 Having first worked with Gar Alperovitz and the Democracy Collaborative ten years ago, he recently returned to help design, launch and implement the Collaborative's new work on alternative system design.
 With a decade of experience in international economics, trade policy, global agriculture, and food security, he has been a frequently cited expert on globalization and economic development in major news media, including the New York Times, Financial Times, Wall Street Journal, Newsweek, BBC News, and Al-Jazeera.